Courgette plant care: tips on watering, fertilising & diseases

 Powdery mildew (Erysiphaceae) on courgettes causes a white coating first on the top of the leaves, which later spreads to the underside.
 Cut back the affected courgette leaves at the first signs.
 Avoid watering directly onto the plants, otherwise powdery mildew will spread further.
 For more tips, read our article on combating powdery mildew on courgettes.

 Grey mould (Botrytis cinerea) also usually occurs in very humid, warm weather and mainly affects the fruit.
 Avoid planting your courgettes too close together – this allows air flow between the plants to dry them out after rain.
 Proper watering (only directly on the ground) is also crucial here to prevent the spores of the fungus from spreading.

-Tip: A home remedy for fertilising courgettes is liquid nettle fertiliser.
-As wells as promoting growth, nettle tea fertiliser also bolsters the courgettes’ resistance to disease.
+Tip: a home remedy for fertilising courgettes is liquid nettle fertiliser.
+As well as promoting growth, nettle tea fertiliser also bolsters the courgette’s resistance to disease.
 When sprayed undiluted, it repels aphids and other insects.

-Given the right care and growing conditions, courgette plants will bear their first fruit from the end of June which can be harvested soon afterwards.
-Discover our tips on how to harvest and use courgettes.
+With the right care and growing conditions, courgette plants will bear their first fruit from the end of June, which will be ready for harvesting soon afterwards.
+Discover how to harvest and use courgettes.